 During this worrying time of COVID-19 with isolation and distance learning, some children are feeling scared and may even experience some anxiety.
 Being in Melbourne, with a very strict lockdown, kids have been learning from home for many months.
 This has caused a lot of worry and confusion for one fifth grader I know.
-He is overwhelmed by his routine being so different, not being able to see his friends, and adapting to online learning.
-I know this boy is not alone as I hear about kids struggling just about every day.
+He is overwhelmed by uncertainty, a new routine, not being able to see his friends, and adapting to online learning.
+I know this boy is not alone as I hear about kids struggling almost every day.

-At a time like this, parents and teachers are no doubt looking for something to help maintain their kid's or student's emotional and mental wellbeing so we wanted to share about the benefits of mindfulness and meditation as coping skills for kids with anxiety.
+At a time like this, parents and teachers are no doubt looking for anything that can help to maintain their child's emotional and mental wellbeing.

-Many teachers already use mindfulness and meditation in schools to help students with stress to give them tools for coping with big feelings and challenging situations.
+Many already use mindfulness and meditation in the classroom to help stressed or anxious students by giving them tools for coping with big feelings and challenging situations.
 These relaxation techniques are often introduced to curb anxiety and angry outbursts by helping kids self-regulate.
 While children are learning from home, mindfulness and meditation can be helpful for creating calm, peaceful learning environments and improve focus and concentration.

 Benefits of meditation and mindfulness for kids